Ryan Jeffers Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in the league.

-- The Phillies' 3.97 team ERA ranks 10th across all league pitching staffs.
+- The Phillies have a 4.00 team ERA that ranks 11th across all league pitching staffs.

+- Phillies pitchers combine to allow 136 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

-- His last time out was on Sunday against the Kansas City Royals, when the right-hander went seven innings, surrendering four earned runs while giving up seven hits.
+- In his most recent time out on Tuesday against the Washington Nationals, the lefty tossed 5 2/3 innings, giving up two earned runs while surrendering six hits.

+- In 16 games this season, the 27-year-old has amassed a 3.96 ERA and 8 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.